-Ivo Dos Santos Martins is a PhD Candidate at the Institute for Area Studies.
+Ivo Dos Santos Martins is an external PhD candidate at the Institute for Area Studies.

 I have a background in Ancient History and a keen interest on literature.
 Literature is a privileged gateway for research on topics of cultural and social History.
 This is especially true in the case of the Mesopotamian context.
 Literary sources with a long process of textual transmission with several well-documented stages, Akkadian literature encapsulates the world-views and values of the communities who have written, compiled, copied, read and studied those texts for more than two millennia.
 Consequently, Akkadian literary texts are well-suited for comparative research.